mikesavior/inara_updater/Readme.md

 ### update_inara.py

-update_inara will fetch your location and credit balance from E:D, and update your inara.cz profile automatically.
-There is also a Windows binary available. (soon)
+The most useful tool here! update_inara will fetch your location and credit balance from E:D, and update your inara.cz profile automatically.

 ### elite_info.py